 2007 - Huyen Pham (University Paris VII)

-The Bachelier Prize Committee is: Dr Michel Crouhy (NATIXIS - Chair), Carol Alexander (University of Sussex), Charles Albert Lehalle (Capital Fund Management and Imperial College), Rene Carmona (Princeton), Alexis Collomb (CNAM), Rama Cont (Imperial), Darrell Duffie (Stanford/Geneva), Nicole El Karoui (Paris VI), Paul Embrechts (ETH Zurich), Rajna Gibson (Geneva), Alex Lipton (New York), Olivier Pironneau (University Paris VI and French Academy of Sciences), Nicholas Polson (University of Chicago), Chris Rogers (Cambridge), Denis Talay (INRIA), Thaleia Zariphopulou (Austin Texas).
+The Bachelier Prize Committee is: Dr Michel Crouhy (NATIXIS - Chair), Carol Alexander (University of Sussex), Charles Albert Lehalle (Capital Fund Management and Imperial College), Rene Carmona (Princeton), Alexis Collomb (CNAM), Rama Cont (Imperial), Darrell Duffie (Stanford/Geneva), Nicole El Karoui (Paris VI), Paul Embrechts (ETH Zurich), Rajna Gibson (Geneva), Alex Lipton (New York), Olivier Pironneau (University Paris VI and French Academy of Sciences), Nicholas Polson (University of Chicago), Denis Talay (INRIA), Thaleia Zariphopulou (Austin Texas).